artefactual/atom/CONTRIBUTING.md

 * If there are any error logs related to the issue, please include the relevant parts as well

-You can find more useful information on how to find this information in the Troubleshooting page in our documentation:
+You can find useful tips on how to find this information in the Troubleshooting page in our documentation:

 * https://www.accesstomemory.org/docs/latest/admin-manual/maintenance/troubleshooting/